eljonny/TestCPP/README.md

 - Packaging:
   Configuring library packaging parameters, enable CPack (Packing.cmake).
+- Dependency Handling:
+  Handling dependencies for the library, including Boost.Stacktrace, that are managed through CMake Git submodules that are included in the project via add_subdirectory (SubmodulesInit.cmake).
 - Build Targets Configuration:
   Setting up the build targets (Targets.cmake).
   Lists each translation unit that applies to each target.